HSG88/AuctionContract/readme.md

 ```
 3.Repeat the above commands but with different indexs 1, 2, ...

- ### Testing the contracts
+ ### Testing the Auction
- 1. Build the C# project using Visual Studio 2017
+ 1. Build the Auctioneer C# project using Visual Studio 2017
  2. Start the miner on geth console
  3. Run the application and it will report a sequence of transactions starting from the deployment to finalizing the auction.
  4. Inside, the Program.cs file you can find a list of auction parameters and their description.
 You can change them and rebuild the application to test the new effects.